facil-io/cstl/fio-stl/199 string core.md

 Returns a Copy-on-Write copy of the original `bstr`, increasing the original's reference count.

-This approach to Copy-on-Write is **not** thread-safe, as a data race exists between the `copy` operation and any operation that could mutate the string.
+This approach to Copy-on-Write is **not** completely thread-safe, as a data race exists when an original string (without additional `copy`s) is being actively edited by another thread while `copy` is being called (in which case the still-in-process `write` will apply to the new copy, which may result in a re-allocation and the pointer `copy` is using being invalidated).

 However, once the copy operation had completed in a thread-safe manner, further operations between the two instances do not need to be synchronized.